koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 - Using the **stable sorting** method, sort PodMigrationJobs in the following order:
   - The time interval between the start of migration and the current, the smaller the interval, the higher the ranking.
   - The Pod priority of PodMigrationJob, the lower the priority, the higher the ranking.
+  - BE > LS > LSR = LSE
+  - Disperse Jobs by Workload
+  - Make PodMigrationJobs close in the same job
   - If some Pods in the job containing PodMigrationJob's Pod is being migrated, the PodMigrationJob's ranking is higher.
-  - The higher the migration priority, the higher the ranking.
-  - BE > LS > LSR = LSE
 - Use a map to record the sorted ranking (key is PodMigrationJob, value is position)
-- Set all `PodMigrationJob` ranking under the same job in the map to the highest one of them (Try to migrate Pods from the same job simultaneously as much as possible).

 The definition of the type `SortFn` is as follows.